-- Non-Destructive Testing and Evaluation (NDT&E) techniques.
-We employ NDT&E on virtually every significant project.
+- Non-Destructive Testing and Evaluation (NDT&E) techniques, which we employ on virtually every significant project.

 - Minimally invasive probes, when necessary.

-- High-definition: we’ve implemented a novel inspection technique we call “hyper-pixelation” in which hundreds of high-resolution photographs are stitched together to create a composite digital image.
-This image constitutes a comprehensive record of our visual inspection, and allows us to “zoom in” to view a level of detail measured in fractions of an inch.
+- High-definition imaging: we’ve implemented a novel inspection technique we call “hyper-pixelation” in which hundreds of high-resolution photographs are digitally stitched together to create a composite digital image.
+This composite image constitutes a comprehensive record of our visual inspection, and allows us to “zoom in” to view a level of detail measured in fractions of an inch.

 HyperPixel – Coping Inspection